wp-plugins/advanced-ajax-page-loader/readme.txt

 Many thanks to Luke Howell, author of the original plugin.

-== Change Log ==
+== Changelog ==

-v2.2.2 > Removed link-back as it is against wordpress TOC V2.2.1 > Fixed small problems checking if jQuery is called.
-V2.2.0 > Some workaround code so things like jscrollpane can work properly.
-V2.1.0 > jQuery check to make sure it has not already been included
-	   > jQuery var in advanced-ajax-page-loader.php, set this to false to stop jQuery being included altogether.
-	   > When content is loaded you can optionally call document.ready, change the ready variable in javascript file.
-V2.0.1 > Yup some fixes for the readme.
+= 1.0.0 =
+* First release by Luke Howell.

+= 2.0.0 =
-V2.0.0 > First release by Dean williams with a huge improvement...
+* First release by Dean williams with a huge improvement...
-       > Using jQuery more than pure javascript to help compatibility and code layout.
+* Using jQuery more than pure javascript to help compatibility and code layout.
-	   > Updated jquery to the latest 1.7 release.
+* Updated jquery to the latest 1.7 release.
-	   > fade transitions used when ajax is loading the page.
+* fade transitions used when ajax is loading the page.
-	   > If a page fails to load it shows on the page (no ugly message box's)
+* If a page fails to load it shows on the page (no ugly message box's)
-	   > When a page is loaded the URL bar is updated on the browser for easy copying or bookmarking of links.
+* When a page is loaded the URL bar is updated on the browser for easy copying or bookmarking of links.
-	   > When a page is loaded the browsers history is updated so that the user can go back/forward between pages.
+* When a page is loaded the browsers history is updated so that the user can go back/forward between pages.
-	   > Easier to edit the used id for content area, some themes differ on this one so it's useful.
+* Easier to edit the used id for content area, some themes differ on this one so it's useful.

-V1.0.0 > First release by Luke Howell.
+= 2.0.1 =
+* Yup some fixes for the readme.

+= 2.1.0 =
+* jQuery check to make sure it has not already been included
+* jQuery var in advanced-ajax-page-loader.php, set this to false to stop jQuery being included altogether.
+* When content is loaded you can optionally call document.ready, change the ready variable in javascript file.

+= 2.2.0 =
+* Some workaround code so things like jscrollpane can work properly.

+= 2.2.1 =
+* Fixed small problems checking if jQuery is called.

+= 2.2.2 =
+* Removed link-back as it is against wordpress TOC

+= 2.3.0 =
+Load current menu item (thanks to euphoriuhh).
+* nivoslider example reload code added.
+* IE fix for browser history (thanks to euphoriuhh).
+* Now sets page title when you change page.

+== Upgrade Notice ==

+= 2.3.0 =
+This version fix's IE issues and updates the page title. dont forget to backup any custom inserted code in the JS file before updating.

 == Installation ==

 1. Upload `advanced-ajax-page-loader` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. make sure your theme has the content area wrapped in a tag such as a DIV with an id attribute called "content". (data within this div will be replaced with AJAX content).
+SEE THEME GUIDE IN FAQ.

 == Frequently Asked Questions ==

 Q: The plugin isn't working right,  HHEEEELLLPPPP!!!!!!!!

-A: You may need to use the Theme Support Guide in order to use AJAX Page Loader with your custom theme.
+A: You may need to use the Theme Support Guide in order to use AJAX Page Loader with your custom theme (SEE BELOW).

 Q: I have content that usually uses JavaScript but now that is not working when loaded with ajax.